HyperNylium/mdnx-auto-dl/README.md

 ```

 # Future plans
-I plan to add the following features after i make sure this works on its own:
+I plan to add the following features after i get the basics working:
 - [ ] Somehow transcode the .mkv files from what they are to HEVC, or something else.
 Currently, every episode is ~1.2 - 1.5GB with movies being +6GB.

 - [ ] Add audio options using [mkv-auto](https://github.com/philiptn/mkv-auto) if you want to have [whatever CR auido is] -> EOS for example.
 Higher vocals, lower booms.